Depending on which state you live in, the classic term "alimony" can have different names. In Arizona, it's referred to as "maintenance."

 Any of the above reasons is a sufficient basis for the court to award maintenance.

 Although the law doesn't address specific kinds of maintenance, it could be helpful to categorize spousal maintenance as other states do, as a way to better understand the thinking that goes into a maintenance award.
 For example, maintenance that's ordered while the divorce is pending (meaning before a court issues a final judgment) is often referred to as "temporary" or "interim" maintenance.
 It's meant to preserve the financial status quo while the divorce process plays out and allows the lower-earning spouse to cover daily living expenses.

-For post-divorce alimony, the judge will order an amount and duration that's fair and reasonable under the circumstances.
-It can be "permanent" or ordered for a shorter period of time.
-Sometimes it will only last as long as it takes for the other spouse to become self-sufficient, this is referred to as "rehabilitative" alimony.
+As for post-divorce maintenance, the judge will order an amount and duration that's fair and reasonable under the circumstances.
+Sometimes it will only last as long as it takes for the supported spouse to become self-sufficient.
+This is typically referred to as "rehabilitative" maintenance.

-No. In Arizona, judges can't consider any evidence of adultery when they decide whether, for how long, and how much alimony to award.
-Alimony orders have to be just and must be made "without regard to marital misconduct."
-This is a very strict prohibition.
-Judges can only consider the following factors:
+No. In Arizona, judges can't consider evidence of adultery when they decide whether to award maintenance, or the amount and duration of any such award.
+Maintenance orders have to be fair and must be made "without regard to marital misconduct".
+Judges can only consider certain factors, including:

 Not usually.
 But be mindful that when it comes to custody matters, judges are obligated to prioritize the best interests of the child.
 So if a parent's adulterous behavior compromises a child's welfare, then that could certainly enter into a judge's decision regarding custody, meaning who will make the major decisions in a child's life, and where the child will live.